ASoldo/rust_ml_ai/README.md

 The repository contains a Rust workspace for GPU-first perception.
 The `vision` binary is the product that will ship to field units; everything else exists to validate drivers, kernels, or training workflows before we deploy.
 Simple samples (for example the vector add) are diagnostics only—they help developers verify that CUDA, toolchains, and shared libraries resolve correctly on a new machine.

 ## Workspace Overview
-- `vision` — production pipeline: capture → detection → annotation → web delivery, tuned for NVIDIA Jetson and A4000 class GPUs.
+- `vision` — production pipeline: capture → detection → annotation → web delivery, tuned for edge devices and mid-to-top tier GPUs with 20 GB+ VRAM.
 - `gpu-kernels` — CUDA kernels built with NVRTC/CUDARC for preprocessing, overlay, and nvJPEG stages.
 - `ml-core` — TorchScript loader plus training helpers (MNIST sample, detector bootstrap utilities).
 - `video-ingest` — capture backends (V4L2 MJPEG fallback and FFmpeg+NVDEC H.264 hardware decode).